Introduction / History

 Raigar are not vegetarians.
 With few exceptions, they don't eat beef due to their Hindu faith.
 Their main foods are rice, millet, maize, wheat, and vegetables.
 Meat is often reserved for special days.

-Many Chamar groups have banded together with other Dalits to form their own political party.
+Many Chamar groups have banded together with other low class groups to form their own political party.
 Some Chamar have been elected to offices that were traditionally reserved for upper castes.
 The Chamar are rich in oral tradition and has a large repertoire of folk songs, sung to the accompaniment of drums.

 The Raigar Chamar people practice Hinduism, the ancient religion of India.
 There are many forms of Hinduism, each with its own deities and beliefs.
 Shiva, the destroyer god, and Ganesh, the god of good fortune, are given special attention by them.
 At the popular level, Hindus worship and serve the gods whom they believe will give them favor and protection.
 They do not have a personal or familial relationship with their gods like Christians.